AWSCCMU-Innovation-Office/SPACE-CAMP_LearningMaterials/API-Fundamentals/README.md

 ## Part 5: Create a POST Endpoint for books

-1. Enter the command `git stash` to temporarily save changes made but not commit to the main branch.
+1. Use `Ctrl + C` and enter the command `git stash`, to temporarily save changes made but not commit to the main branch.
 This also allows you to pull the following files.
 2. Pull the Part 5 files by entering `git pull origin part5`.
 Run the code by entering `fastapi dev main.py`.
 3. Create or clone a Bruno Request.
 Change its name to "Store a Book", then change its method to POST and endpoint to `/books` using the same base URL.
 4. Go to `Body`, add a JSON Body, and enter a JSON formatted entry with title and author for the book you want to create.
 Save and send the request.